sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Introduction

 The LLVM project, standing for Low-Level Virtual Machine, represents a collection of modular and reusable compiler and toolchain technologies.
 Despite its name, LLVM's scope transcends that of a traditional virtual machine, providing a rich set of libraries and tools designed to facilitate the development of compilers, linkers, and similar tools across various programming languages.
-Central to LLVM's architecture is its Intermediate Representation (IR), a platform-independent code form that serves as a common language for all LLVM-based compilers.
+Central to LLVM's architecture is its IR, a platform-independent code form that serves as a common language for all LLVM-based compilers.
 This IR enables high-level optimizations across different programming languages and target architectures, making LLVM a cornerstone in modern software development.

 LLVM matters for several reasons: